 In accordance with the Isle of Man Companies Act 2006, the Board complies with: a duty to act within their powers; a duty to promote the success of the Company; a duty to exercise independent judgement; a duty to exercise reasonable care, skill and diligence; a duty to avoid conflicts of interest; a duty not to accept benefits from third parties and a duty to declare any interest in a proposed transaction or arrangement.

 The Board is accountable to the Company’s shareholders and as such it is important for the Board to appreciate the aspirations of the shareholders and equally that the shareholders understand how the actions of the Board and short-term financial performance relate to the achievement of the Group’s longer-term goals.

 The Board reports to the shareholders on its stewardship of the Group through the publication of interim and final financial results.
 News releases are issued throughout the year and the Company maintains a website (www.tomcoenergy.com) on which press releases, corporate presentations and the Report and Financial Statements are available to view.

 Enquiries from individual shareholders on matters relating to the business of the Group are welcomed.
 Shareholders and other interested parties can subscribe to receive notification of news updates and other documents from the Company via email.

-The Annual General Meeting, and other meetings of shareholders that may be called by the Company from time to time, provide an opportunity for communication with all shareholders and the Board encourages the shareholders to attend and welcomes their participation.
+The Annual General Meeting, and other meetings of shareholders that may be called by the Company from time to time, provide an opportunity for communication with all shareholders and the Board encourages the shareholders to attend and welcomes their participation, except in 2020 due to the Covid-19 pandemic.
 The Board is committed to maintaining good communication and having constructive dialogue with its shareholders.
 The Company has close ongoing relationships with its private shareholders.